marwankau/cpit210-course-project/README.md

 ### Decoder

 The input for the first decoder(3x8) will be Q0 , Q1 and Q2 and the output will be disturbuted to 4 decoders(2x4) each decoder conected to its own lights.
+For example if the output of the first decoder is 0 the the north green light will turn on and if the output is 1 then the north yellow light will turn on and so on.